The Challenge Of Honesty

 Here are a few examples of these implications:

 • Substance use history is directly related to your medical treatment.
 While this is something that people often do not want to disclose when they are admitted to the hospital, not disclosing substance use could create more health problems.
-For example, if you’ve been using Cocaine and are having a heart attack, certain standard treatments might actually make it worse.
+For example, if you’ve been using cocaine and are having a heart attack, certain standard treatments might actually make it worse.

-• Common mild to moderate symptoms of withdrawal from alcohol and Benzodiazepines can feel like anxiety symptoms and can even lead to panic attacks.
+• Common mild to moderate symptoms of withdrawal from alcohol and benzodiazepines can feel like anxiety symptoms and can even lead to panic attacks.
 Sometimes people obtain a mental health therapist or psychiatrist or inform their primary care provider of their symptoms without sharing information about their substance use.
 Not disclosing one’s substance use history can lead an individual to endure potentially ineffective treatment.
-Withdrawal from alcohol or Benzodiazepines can cause seizures, convulsions, and strokes, and withdrawal symptoms can be potentially fatal if not medically treated.
+Withdrawal from alcohol or benzodiazepines can cause seizures, convulsions, and strokes, and withdrawal symptoms can be potentially fatal if not medically treated.

 • Specific drug interactions can be harmful.
 Some combinations make the medications stronger or weaker; some can even cancel each other out so they become ineffective.